Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

 #### Opening Terminal
 * `cmd+spacebar` to open spotlight, then type Terminal
-* Drag Terminal to your Dock (if its not already there)
+* Drag Terminal to your Dock (if it's not already there)

 #### Terminal commands